benneuville/binscale-deployment/README.md

-## Deployment, monitoring, and performance optimization of a microservices technology stack on Kafka, Kubernetes on Grid5000 (and locally on Minicube).
+# Deployment, monitoring, and performance optimization of a microservices technology stack on Kafka, Kubernetes on Grid5000 (and locally on Minicube).

+The goal of this repository is to experiment the Bin Pack autoscaler solution in a Multinode Cluster with Grid5000.
 ---

-### Technologies
+## Technologies
 - Docker
-- Kubernetes (MiniKube)
+- Kubernetes (MiniKube or Kubeadm & Kubelet)
 - Helm
 - Kafka
 - Ansible